Norwegian University of Science and Technology:

 Cost of Living

-International students should have NOK 123 519 at their disposal when coming to study at NTNU for an academic year.
+International students should have NOK 123 519 at their disposal when coming to study at NTNU,in Trondheim for an academic year.
 It takes roughly NOK 12,300 monthly, covering living costs.
 Some of the expense details are:

 However, NTNU doesn't charge any tuition fees.